seasonedcc/composable-functions/README.md

 */
 ```

-To understand how to build the schemas, refer to [Zod documentation](https://github.com/colinhacks/zod#defining-schemas).
+To understand how to build the schemas, refer to your schema validation library documentation.
+See the [Zod documentation](https://zod.dev) to better understand how our examples are built.

 ## Using Deno